azuoza/RR_Assessment_2/README.md

-RR_Assessment_2
+Reproducible Research: Peer Assessment 2
 ===============

-Coursera.
-Reproducible Research: Peer Assessment 2
+This will be a readme file for Reproducible Research: Peer Assessment 2